-- A. Resolve Remaining Issues.
-There maybe remaining issues to address which will require the following tasks: - Reinvestigate previous analyses as required - Investigate additional alternatives and/or sites as required - Develop additional information as required for Public and Regulatory Review.
+A. Resolve Remaining Issues.
+There maybe remaining issues to address which will require the following tasks:

+- Reinvestigate previous analyses as required - Investigate additional alternatives and/or sites as required - Develop additional information as required

+B. Modify the DEIR to Prepare the Nutrient Management Plan and FEIR, and Submit it for Public and Regulatory Review.
 The DEIR will need to be modified to include any requested information to produce a FEIR.
 The FEIR will then be submitted to the regulatory agencies for review.